-Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator Metric denominator: Unit total Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.0610 metric tonnes CO2e barrel of oil equivalent (BOE) 234920000 Location- based 5.4 Increase Production volumes lag emissions during the startup of thermal projects like Sunrise and Rush Lake.
-Downstream throughput was reduced due to outages at the Lima Refinery.
+Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator Metric denominator: Unit total Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.05936 metric tonnes CO2e barrel of oil equivalent (BOE) 225287000 Location- based 2.7 Decrease Husky achieved significant emission reductions in 2016, particularly through reduced venting and flaring.
+Production from our thermal projects increased in 2016.

-The revenue figures used in CC12.2 are from Husky's 2015 Annual Report and reported on a net equity consolidation basis.
+The revenue figures used in CC12.2 are from Husky's 2016 Annual Report and reported on a net equity consolidation basis.
 Emissions are reported on an operational control consolidation basis.
-Sales volumes in barrels of oil equivalent used for the denominator of the intensity metric in CC12.3 include upstream and downstream sales volumes as reported in Husky's 2015 Annual Report and described in OG5.1.
+Sales volumes in barrels of oil equivalent used for the denominator of the intensity metric in CC12.3 include upstream and downstream sales volumes as reported in Husky's 2016 Annual Report and described in OG1.5.